 Overview

-The curriculum draws on GCU’s expertise in diverse areas of finance including regulation, risk analysis, modelling, and securities and investments within the framework of systems architecture, software development, and data management.
-The content and teaching strategies are designed to help you gain the essential skills and knowledge to prepare you to grow as a professional within the changing landscape of the banking and finance industry.
+Advances in technology have created radical changes to financial operations, products and services.
+The curriculum draws on the University’s expertise in diverse areas of finance, including in regulation, risk analysis, modelling, and securities and investments within the framework of systems architecture, software development, and data management.

 This course will enable you to: